onpointtech/agency-portal-v2/README.md

 `<app-name-some></app-name-some>`

+Components can have inputs and outputs (we call these event emitters)

 ### Services
 These are pieces of code that are used again and again throughout the site.
 Think of it as recurring functions.